daria-georgiana505/BookTracker-Frontend/README.md

-# Bookstore fullstack project - Frontend
+# BookTracker fullstack project - Frontend

 - Used React to develop the client side
 - A user can create an account or login if they already have it